The History of Mini Golf: From Origins to Modern Day

 The Game Adapts: The Depression Era

-The aftermath of World War 1 and the ensuing Great Depression affected humanity, and mini golf wasn’t immune.
+The aftermath of World War 1, and the ensuing Great Depression, affected humanity, and mini golf wasn’t immune.
 The economic constraint made it impossible to build premium courses.

 However, the enthusiasm for the game remained undeterred.
 Instead of surrendering, players tapped into their creativity, using raw materials on the streets to construct their unique courses.

 This era saw the birth of ingenious designs, filled with unconventional obstacles that added a unique character to the game.
-The novel approach caught on quickly, and soon, a staggering 4 million people were wielding mini golf clubs across America.
+The novel approach caught on quickly, and soon, a staggering four million people were wielding mini golf clubs across America.

 A Paradigm Shift: New Twists Arise